Bonmiuken/Nvidia_mod/README.md

 DMCA Notice: This repository exists for educational and compatibility purposes only.

-"Pls, DMCA and Nvidia, don't come here =("
+"Dear NVIDIA & DMCA: Please stay away. =("

-"But if Nvidia comes here, then you should check this out: https://www.youtube.com/watch?v=Q4SWxWIOVBM"
+"But if you're already here...
+Linus Torvalds has a special message for you: https://www.youtube.com/watch?v=Q4SWxWIOVBM"